MuhammadUsmanGM/StudyBuddy/chainlit.md

 # 📚 StudyBuddy.AI – Modular AI Study Assistant for Students

-**StudyBuddy.AI** is a modular, intelligent study companion tailored for computer science students.
+**StudyBuddy.AI** is a modular, intelligent study companion tailored for students.
 It automates learning tasks like summarization, code explanation, flashcards, and more using specialized AI agents.

 ---